JGSolutions/jerry-gagliano/posts/current-state-of-pwa.md

 > "Progressive Web Apps (PWA) are built and enhanced with modern APIs to deliver enhanced capabilities, reliability, and installability while reaching anyone, anywhere, on any device with a single codebase."

 In a nutshell PWAs allows web apps to open as a standalone app providing the native mobile experience.

-What makes a PWA, is a manifest.json, service worker file with a https secure protocol.
-By providing these steps you allow the app to be installable without experiencing the Apple or Google Play store.
+What makes a PWA?

+- **Service worker**: Provides offline functionality.
+- **Web manifest**: JSON markup to configure home screen and app icons.
+- **Security**: HTTPS is enforced, because a service worker runs in the background.

 Check screenshots below of an example installing the Twitter app within the Chrome browser.

 ![PWA Install](/posts/install-pwa.png)
 *First screen option to install pwa app.
 Second screen a preview